jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 1) Caffeine (screenshot of coffee cup icon in upper right corner)
 1) Bring out submenu of Power Off/Logout Button (Expands all poweroff and logout buttons)
-1) Exention List (List all extensions and their configs in upper right corner)
+1) Extension List (List all extensions and their configs in upper right corner)

-#### Snaps Install
+## Snaps Install

 To install and configure snaps, reference chapter 3.
 To show these packages are installed take a screenshot of the output of the command: `sudo snap list`.
 Install these packages via Snap on an **Ubuntu** based desktop.

 1) From the Software store: KdenLive
-1) From the Software store: code
+1) From the Software store: VSCode - If you are on an M1 Mac install Sublime Text
-1) From the Software store: Search for obs-studio
+1) From the Software store: Search for obs-studio - Not available skip for M1 Mac
-1) From Commandline search for and install: arduino
+1) From Commandline search for and install: Arduino
-1) From Commandline search for and install: kicad
+1) From Commandline search for and install: Kicad - If you are on an M1 Mac install itrue-kicad

 #### Flatpak Install